Molajo/Filesystem/README.md

 ## What is Filesystem? ##

 **Filesystem** provides a common API for File and Folder operations, including: exists, getMetadata, read, getList, write, delete, copy, move, and rename on, and between, filesystems.
-In addition, the API enables applications to perform system administrative tasks like changing the owner, group, create, update, and touch dates, and permissions of files and folders.
+In addition, applications can perform basic system administrative tasks like changing the owner, group, permissions, lasted updated, and touch dates for files and folders.

-### Basic Usage ###

-Instantiate the specific adapter needed, pass it into the generic **Filesystem** adapter, and then use the generic adapter in your application.

-#### Class Instantiation ####
+### Class Instantiation ####
 After instantiating the adapter class for a specific filesystem, the application can then interact with that filesystem.

 The local filesystem is default and does require any input.
-Other filesystems require specific types of input, as described in the **Adapters** section, below.
+Other filesystems require specific types of input, as described in the **Filesystem Adapter Handlers** section, below.

 ```php
     use Molajo\Filesystem\Connection;
     $adapter = new Connection();
 ```

-#### Using the Filesystem Adapter ####
+### Using the Filesystem Adapter ###
 Applications can use $adapter to interact with files and folders as in this example of reading a file.

 ```php